WilhelmusLab/ice-floe-tracker-pipeline/README.md

    - [ ] ` export SPACEUSER=<firstname>_<lastname>@brown.edu`
    - [ ] ` export SPACEPSWD=<password>`

-7. Prepare the runtime environment
+6. Prepare the runtime environment

     Cylc will use software dependencies inside a Singularity container to fetch images and satellite times from external APIs.
    - [ ] It is a good idea to reset the Singularity cache dir as specified [here](https://docs.ccv.brown.edu/oscar/singularity-containers/building-images)

-   - [ ] first update the parameters at the top of the `flow.cylc` file:
+   - [ ] First update the parameters at the top of the `flow.cylc` file:
      - startdate
      - enddate
      - crs